-Novelist and poet Paul Beatty is among the funniest and most fearless writers in contemporary fiction.
-He has been called “one of the shrewdest cultural commentators, and hilarious cutups, of his generation” (Interview).
+Novelist and poet Paul Beatty has been called “one of the shrewdest cultural commentators, and hilarious cutups, of his generation” (Interview).
 In a voice both acerbic and expansive, Beatty creates unforgettable characters and haunting settings that strike at the very heart of race, pop culture, and language in America.

 With his most recent novel, The Sellout, Beatty became the first American author to win the Man Booker Prize for Fiction.
 The Sellout is a “scathing” (Rolling Stone) story about a modern-day slave owner in Los Angeles.
-A Black farmer (his specialities are weed and watermelons) keeps a slave named Hominy, and makes every effort to introduce segregation to LA.
+Born in an “agrarian ghetto” on the outskirts of the city, a Black farmer (his specialities are weed and watermelons) keeps a slave named Hominy, and makes every effort to introduce segregation to LA.
 Beatty is frank about the book’s uncomfortable topic—indeed, the discomfort is part of the point.
 “I wanted to see if I could make myself flinch,” Beatty told Rolling Stone.
 “It’s about embracing the profoundly profane, the absurd.
 Because the stuff that’s most inappropriate is oftentimes the most necessary and the most beautiful.”

 Rolling Stone calls Beatty “one of the funniest, most searing writers we have.
 His prose, studded with pop-culture references, has the bandwidth and energy of the best MC in the house, while the books themselves… contain enough caustic, laugh-out-loud jokes to make Richard Pryor proud.”
-(When reading Beatty’s reviews, one sees plenty of references to Richard Pryor – Beatty seems to be literary fiction’s answer to the legendary comedian.)

-Beatty’s writing has been praised as an impasto of the serious and the satiric, a characterization that Beatty shies away from even as he recognizes its utility.
-“I don’t hate the word [satire],” he told the New Statesman, “but I try to resist it because it’s so limiting… It’s a way of not having to talk about some of the sadness in [The Sellout], some of the hurt in the book, some of the frustration in the book.”
-When asked in the runup to winning the Man Booker Prize whether The Sellout was satire, Beatty shot back, “Hopefully, it’s just a damn good book.”
+Lobbing a challenge at sacred tenets of American democracy, racial taboos and family relationships, Beatty’s fearless writing has been praised as an impasto of the serious and the satiric, a characterization that Beatty shies away from even as he recognizes its utility.
+“I don’t hate the word [satire],” he told The New Statesman, “but I try to resist it because it’s so limiting… It’s a way of not having to talk about some of the sadness in [The Sellout], some of the hurt in the book, some of the frustration in the book.”
+When asked in the run-up to winning the Booker whether The Sellout was satire, Beatty shot back, “Hopefully, it’s just a damn good book.”

 In 2006, Beatty edited Hokum: An Anthology of African-American Humor.
 In Hokum, jokes and funny stories share space with critical essays and commentary from prominent African-American figures from Malcolm X and Sojourner Truth to Spike Lee, Zora Neale Hurston, Wanda Coleman, and even Mike Tyson.
 Reviewing Hokum for the African-American Literature Book Club, Robert Fleming concluded, “Beatty’s book is funny, clever, and intense.
 And very, very essential.”